ArthurZucker/DeepLearningProject/README.md

-# Project Proposal
+# Project Description

-## Abstract

 In recent years, deep learning with self-supervision for images has gained a lot of traction in the vision community.
 As self-supervised models' performances keep getting closer to their supervised counterparts, 2 recent papers have stood out to us.
-First, [DINO](https://arxiv.org/pdf/2104.14294.pdf) has set a new SOTA on [ImageNet](https://image-net.org/) and shown how Vision Transfomers learn to pay attention to important elements in Self-Supervised settings.
+First, [DINO](https://arxiv.org/pdf/2104.14294.pdf) has set a new SOTA for self-supervised models on [ImageNet](https://image-net.org/) and shown how Vision Transfomers learn to pay attention to important elements in Self-Supervised settings.
 Second, although not beating the SOTA, [Barlow Twins](https://arxiv.org/pdf/2103.03230.pdf) proved that Self-Supervised models can naturally avoid collapse by using a cross correlation matrix as the loss function, and enforce its convergence towards the identity matrix.<br />
 Our primary goal is to combine ideas from DINO and Barlow Twins to design a new self-supervised architecture featuring both a cross entropy loss and a loss based on a cross correlation matrix.
 As a secondary task, we will attempt to leverage the stability induced by the Barlow Twins' loss to discard some of the hyperparameters used in the DINO architecture.

-# Barlow Twins Architecture
+## Barlow Twins Architecture
 <p align="center">
   <img width="400" src="images\BarlowTwins.png">
 </p>

-# DINO Architecture
+## DINO Architecture
 <p align="center">
   <img width="400" src="images\DINO.drawio.png">
 </p>

-# DINO Twins Architecture
+## DINO Twins Architecture
 <p align="center">
   <img width="400" src="images\DinoTwins.drawio.png">
 </p>